-The 16/8-method is also known as the peak fasting or lean gains method, as it allows you to gain muscle while losing body fat.
+The 16/8 method, also known as the peak fasting or lean gains method, allows you to gain muscle while losing body fat.

 In this method, you eat between 12 and 8 pm.
 For this reason, your digestive tract can rest for the remaining 16 hours.
 After you sleep 8 of the 16 fasting hours, 16/8 intermittent fasting is easier than you might think.

 - Fasting window: 16 hours

 The Crescendo Method is a softer form of 16/8 Intermittent Fasting.

 Instead of fasting every day, you fast on several days throughout the week, for example, Monday, Wednesday, and Friday.

 It is especially suitable for starting intermittent fasting.
 You can try out how your body and its hormonal balance react to the change.
 If you feel comfortable, you can move on to the 16/8 Intermittent Fasting plan.

 - Eating window: 8-12 hours